JoeEberle/incremental_imports/README.md

-# File Removal - Easily remove files you dont want
+# Incremental Imports - Update the latest files you need

 ![solution code Logo](code.png)

 ## Description

-FilFile Removal - Easily remove files you dont want
+Incremental Imports  - Update the latest files you need

 ![Developer Logo](developer.png)

 ## Features

-- copies files
-- moves files
-- delete files
+- imports data based upon a sepcific date
+- removes duplicate records

 ## Getting Started

-To get started with the **Talking Code** project, follow these steps:
+To get started with the **Incremental Imports ** project, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed at the top of the notebook.